chamanbharti/Final_Project_on_Marketing/Final_Project/doc/README.md

-Additional documentation of the project
+This directory holds all written documentation on the project.